bigchsta62/passwordGenerator/README.md

 If you need a new, secure password, click Initiate to generate a password.

-You will have the following options:
+You can choose from the following options:

--The choice of;

 --Between 8-128 character length